 Euphorbia milii grows to about 6ft or 1.8m tall.
 The stems are very spiny.
-The spines are very prominent and about 3cm or about 1in long.
+The spines are very prominent and about 3 cm or about 1 in. long.
 The leaves are fleshy, leathery, obovate, and green and usually present only on new growth.
-It produces tiny yellow flowers that are surrounded by a pair of bright red bracts.
-It flowers all year.
+It flowers all year and produces tiny yellow flowers that are surrounded by a pair of bright red bracts.

 Euphorbia milii can be natural pest control.
 It actually helps control snails.
-It also has medicinal values.
+It also has medicinal value.

 How to grow Euphorbia milii: